Counterfeit Currency Detection: Instruments and Field Methods

 The current forensic response in high-stakes cases (large-quantity seizures, suspected organised production) involves: FTIR and Raman spectroscopy of ink at multiple loci; scanning electron microscopy with energy-dispersive X-ray analysis (SEM-EDX) to compare the elemental composition of intaglio ink against reference standards (the metallic flake pigment in genuine OVI contains specific elemental ratios from the manufacturing process); and 3-D surface profilometry to measure the actual topographic height of ink ridges (genuine intaglio on MGNS notes has a measurable Z-height of 15 to 40 micrometres depending on the element; a very good inkjet-raised simulation may reach 5 to 8 micrometres but cannot reach the genuine intaglio height without access to intaglio equipment).

-INTERPOL's Counterfeit Currency group (Operation Jupiter and its successors, Operation Lionfish focusing on digital-currency counterfeiting) coordinates across member states for intelligence on production infrastructure.
+INTERPOL's Counterfeit Currency group (Operation Jupiter and its successors, which coordinate across member states on counterfeit currency and goods intelligence) coordinates across member states for intelligence on production infrastructure.
 In India, the Economic Offences Wing (EOW) and OCCB of major city police forces coordinate with the NIA (National Investigation Agency) for cases involving organised transnational counterfeit distribution.

 Detection without reporting does not reduce counterfeiting: the intelligence value of a counterfeit lies in its production-process signature, which feeds back to the security printer to update the next note series.